OfficeDev/teams-toolkit-samples/in-meeting-app/README.md

 1. Add a new line `REACT_APP_GRAPH_SCOPES=User.Read`

 ### Step 5: Deploy the resource
-1. Go back to Visual Studio Code,Microsoft Teams Toolkit extension, open the command palette and select: `Teams: Deploy to the Cloud`.
+1. Go back to Visual Studio Code,Microsoft Teams Toolkit extension, open the command palette and select: `Teams: Deploy to the cloud`.
 1. Select both `Tab` and `Bot` in the next step.

 ## Use the app in Teams